Kensington Society

 until John Stuart Mill came to collect it.

-During the debate on the issue, Edward Kent Karslake, the Conservative MP for Colchester, said in the debate that the main reason he opposed the measure was that he had not met one woman in Essex who agreed with women's suffrage.
+During the debate on the issue, Edward Kent Karslake, the Conservative MP for Colchester, said that the main reason he opposed the measure was that he had not met one woman in Essex who agreed with women's suffrage.
 Lydia Becker, Helen Taylor and Frances Power Cobbe, decided to take up this challenge and devised the idea of collecting signatures in Colchester for a petition that Karslake could then present to parliament.
 They found 129 women resident in the town willing to sign the petition and on 25th July, 1867, Karslake presented the list to parliament.
 Despite this petition the Mill amendment to the 1867 Reform Act was defeated by 196 votes to 73.
 William Gladstone, was one of those who voted against the amendment.
 (18)

 Primary Sources